pyexcel/pyexcel/docs/source/guide.rst

 Acceptance criteria
 -------------------

 #.
-Has fair amount of documentation
-#.
 Has Test cases written
 #.
 Has all code lines tested
 #.
 Passes all Travis CI builds
 #.
-Pythonic code please
+Has fair amount of documentation if your change is complex
 #.
 Agree on NEW BSD License for your contribution